maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 }
 ```

 Ok, that's a lot of types.
-First thing to notice is that `Mirror` is providing us with *typelevel* information only.
+The first thing to notice is that `Mirror` is providing us with *typelevel* information only.
-Which makes sense, as the derivation of the typeclass happens at compiletime.
+Which makes sense, as the derivation of typeclasses happens at compiletime.

-So what do the different types mean:
+So what do the different types mean and how do they look for our `User` case class?

- - `MirroredType` - is just the type we are deriving from, e.g. our case class `User`
+ - `MirroredType` - is just the type we are deriving from, so our case class `User`
- - `MirroredLabel` - typelevel representation of the label of the type we mirror, so the string `"User"`
+ - `MirroredLabel` - typelevel representation of the label of the type we mirror, so the literal type `"User"`
- - `MirroredElemLabels` - A Tuple that contains the member names at typelevel, so of type `("name", "age")`
+ - `MirroredElemLabels` - A Tuple that contains the field names at typelevel (literal types again!), so of type `("name", "age")`
  - `MirroredElemTypes` - A tuple of all elements that `User` can be broken into: `(String, Int)` (for fields name and age)

-Now we've got some useful things, like the labels and the types of the individual elements that our type consist of.
+Now we've got some the labels and types that our `User` consist of.
+But we still need some extra information:
-But we still need some extra information if our type is a case class or a sealed trait.
+Is our type a case class or a sealed trait?
 Thankfully two traits extend `Mirror` which are:

  ```scala
 // represents a case class